One Room Challenge {Week 3} – Designing the IKEA Algot Closet System

 You will get an exact list of every single product you need to make your custom closet.
 If you print your shopping list, it gives you the exact Aisle and Bin for every.single.item at your local IKEA.
 I mean, it doesn’t get much easier than that.

-For the back wall, I followed the same produce as the sloped ceiling wall.
+For the back wall, I followed the same process as the sloped ceiling wall.

 I’m so excited to have the ALGOT system installed in my closet!
 I’m going to do a separate post on just HOW to hang the ALGOT system because like I said before, everything comes as separate pieces and it can be pretty intimidating (so my husband says, I just watched).